Sushanth – A Journey from Laughter to Love Part 3

 Me: “Nothing… I think I’m not sleepy because I slept early.”

 I got ready as usual and set off for college.
-I didn’t know what was compelling me to do this, but it happened.
+I didn’t know what compelled me to do this, but it happened.

-As I was walking to the bus stop, someone called out loudly,
+As I walked to the bus stop, someone called out loudly, “Arey Sushanth!”

 I turned back.
-“Oh, it’s Joshna, my sister,” who stays about 200 meters away on our street.
+It was Joshna, my sister, who lives about 200 meters away on our street.

 Joshna: “Are you coming to college this early?”